 I recently found several videos from Ohio State University Wexner Medical Center’s YouTube channel that explains how they’ve found that playing video games is beneficial for patients of various needs and ages.
 For example, stroke survivors at OSUWMC play Kinect games to help regain mobility lost in their limbs.
 Athletes have recovered their balance and coordination after a concussion using Wii Yoga.
 Using non-commercial games created with wire attachments to help promote neural feedback, children with ADHD can help improve their concentration by using their brain waves to direct an on-screen projectile to whatever direction they choose.
 Most of these patients state that they enjoy these activities as they lose themselves in the moment, and forget that video games are helping them heal as they are being entertained.

 It’s been well-documented that video games also provide military veterans an escape from the horrors their minds may recall, and are healthier alternatives to escapism than alcohol and drugs.
 Games can also help create time for casual and meaningful discussions with others, such as with friends and family members.
-Further experimentation with rehabilitation demonstrates the potential for video games in healing for those who suffer from other forms of PTSD, such as from sexual abuse, depression, or domestic violence.
+Further experimentation with rehabilitation demonstrates the potential for video games and non-psychoactive CBD oils in healing for those who suffer from other forms of PTSD, such as from sexual abuse, depression, or domestic violence.

 Supplementary studies have revealed that games can help aid in teaching and help promote empathy towards others.
 In 2016’s That Dragon, Cancer players could experience first-hand how cancer impacts a family.
 Flower, developed by thatgamecompany, was created to keep the player in an emotionally peaceful state while exploring the fields around them as the wind.
 Sea of Solitude, developed by Jo-Mei Games, tackles feelings of loneliness that players, through the main protagonist, may experience, helping to create catharsis in the face of difficult circumstances caused by bullying or depression.